 Choosing the right bank can be tricky, especially if you aren’t quite sure what to look for and haven’t had to make any big purchases that involve big loans — like a mortgage or a car loan.

 With so many options out there these days, it can be easy to just stick with the big mega bank you’ve been using for years.
-In fact, most Americans have a checking account with one of the four largest banks: Bank of America, Chase, Citibank and Wells Fargo.
+In fact, most Americans have a checking account with one of the four largest banks: Bank of America, JPMorgan Chase, Citi and Wells Fargo.
 According to Consumer Reports, these “big banks” hold about 40% of all U.S. commercial bank assets.
-They’re also convenient, with more than 17,000 branches and more than 80,000 ATMs, and they offer easy-to-use digital tools and resources.
+They’re also convenient, with more than 17,000 branches and more than 80,000 ATMs – and most of them offer easy-to-use digital tools and resources.

 But with all the various banking options available to you these days, there are several factors to take in to account when deciding which bank — or credit union — is best for you.